bellasantiago/user-management/README.md

   ---

   ## Description📒
-  A applicaiton that enables the user to view a user directory and have access to their information.
+  A application that enables the user to view a user directory and have access to their information.

   ---